Saturday, March 29, 2025

 I had to back in as two powerboats departed on the other side of the dock.
 I came in reverse, and a powerboat helped tie my mid-ship line.
 I docked her.

-Walked through town, but I’ve seen Beaufort before, and I ended up doing groceries at Food Lion and restocking the bar, including Bushmill, Canadian Supiiour Whisky, Remy Marin, and Sambuca.
+I walked through town, but since I've seen Beaufort before, I ended up doing groceries at Food Lion and restocking the bar, including Bushmill, Canadian Superior Whisky, Remy Marin, and Sambuca.
 Avoiding the USA products!

-Walked back to the boat, doing 7km by foot, and my left leg was really bothering me.
+I walked back to the boat, covering 7km on foot, and my left leg was really bothering me.

-I got some help leaving the dock and decided to cross the Lady Island bridge, which was willing to open on my demand.
+I received some help leaving the dock and decided to cross the Lady Island bridge, which was willing to open at my request.
 This would save me from requesting an opening at rush hour tomorrow, and the anchorage on the North side was better.

-Supper was the Catfish and lobster cake and shrimp I bought at Food Lion.
+The supper consisted of catfish, lobster cake, and shrimp that I bought at Food Lion.

 Thursday, March 27, 2025